Yousef-Essam/Image-Processing-API/README.md

 The endpoints of the applications are tested to test the process of creating the processed image and its caching.<br>
 To run the server application use: npm run start<br>
 To compile the files use : npm run build<br>
+Accessing '/' endpoint redirects to the /api route.<br>
 Type /api/images followed by the query paramters which contain the filename, the width and the height of the desired processed image.<br>
+The package used for the processing is Sharp which includes many functionality including resizing.<br>